In The Field

 Field School Description

-This is a project that practices Community Based Participatory Research meaning that we shift the traditional model for research, shelve our research ideas and instead ask people who live in Hawaii what they want us and you (the students) to do.
-If it's helping clean, rebuild, and map a royal Hawaiian fishpond, then we do it; if it's organizing an exhibit at the school, then we are working at the school; if it's protecting the Mauna, then we are protecting the Mauna; and if it means spending even more time cleaning and repairing the fishpond, then yes it'll be the case!
+This is a project that practices indigenous archaeology and community based participatory research meaning that we shift the traditional model for research, asking native people who live in Hawaii what they want us and you (the students) to do.
+If it's helping to map archaeology sites by surveying, then we do it, if it's also cleaning and rebuilding a royal Hawaiian fishpond, then we do it; if it's organizing an exhibit at the school, then we are working at the school; if it's protecting the Mauna, then we are protecting the Mauna; and if it means spending even more time cleaning and repairing the fishpond, then yes it'll be the case!

 We are professors Mike Wilcox and Sam Connell, and we are just as excited as our students to get this program off and running in Hawaii.
 The idea here is to do research in a pono or Hawaiian way, meaning we will live and breathe local thinking as we learn about the life and history of these amazing islands.
 The team of people from whom you will learn is going to be growing over the next months, but let us start by introducing our two main contributors, Ruth Luka Aloua and No‘eau Peralto, both of whom are expert cultural practitioners who have thought long and hard about the best way to teach about Hawaii and also study her history and people.
 We are so excited to be working with them and bringing you along for the ride.